primalpop/sieve/README.md

 ## Setup

 1. Create database in either MySQL or PostgreSQL
-2. Load schema and data inside the data directory (wifi for MySQL and mall for PostgreSQL)
+2. Load schema and data inside the data directory (wifi_dataset.tar.xz for MySQL and mall_dataset.tar.xz for PostgreSQL)
-3. Update the sample.properties file inside resource/credentials directory
+3. Update the sample.properties file inside resource/credentials directory with DBMS properties

 ## Usage

-1. Set the dbms and table_name options in resource/general.properties
+1. Set the dbms and table_name options in resources/config/general.properties
 2. Set true for the experiments that you wish to run (Options: Query Performance, Policy Scale up)
 3. Compile the code
 ```